Francis Kurkdjian on creating a rose perfume for men

 The master perfumer discusses l’Homme À la rose, what makes a scent ’masculine,’ and the future of perfume post-Covid

-This month Maison Francis Kurkdjian debuts its latest scent, l’Homme À la rose.
-The rose-based fragrance is a masculine take on a scent traditional typecast as one of the most feminine notes in perfumery.
+This month Maison Francis Kurkdjian debuts its latest perfume, l’Homme À la rose.
+The rose-based fragrance is a masculine take on a scent traditionally typecast as one of the most feminine notes in perfumery.

 Wallpaper*: You’ve said before that every one of your fragrances has a story, what is the story behind l’Homme À la rose?